Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Comparison of Label Embedding

 \subsection{t-SNE Visualization}

 To further illustrate the difference between language model based and VLP model based label embeddings, we utilize t-SNE to visualize the label embeddings generated by GloVe~\cite{glove}, Bert~\cite{devlin2018bert} and prompt-tuned VLP model.
-In Figure~\ref{fig:labelemb}, we use different colors to distinguish different major categories and use different shapes to discriminate seen labels from unseen labels.
-As discussed above, the human labels like ``\textit{man}'', ``\textit{kid}'' and ``\textit{mother}'' have visual similarity, but language model is unable to recognize such relationship among them, causing these labels to be mapped far apart in the embedding space.
-In contrast, VLP model can capture both semantic and visual consistency among these similar labels, leading to a better distribution in embedding space.
+In Figure~\ref{fig:labelemb}, we use different colors and shapes to indicate major categories and types of labels.
+As mentioned above, human labels, such as ``\textit{man}'', ``\textit{kid}'' and ``\textit{mother}'', have visual similarities, but language models cannot recognize such relationship among them, causing these labels to be mapped far apart in the embedding space.
+The VLP model, on the other hand, is capable of capturing both semantic and visual consistency between these similar labels, resulting in a better distribution of the embedding space.